 What’s in each RPM package?¶

-Each of the Percona Server RPM packages have a particular purpose.
+Each of the Percona Server for MySQL RPM packages have a particular purpose.

 Install the Percona repository